 To maintain program integrity, make permanent the date-certain cropping history requirement of December 20, 2018, as it currently is in statute.

 Continue to offer General, Continuous, and CREP enrollment options in CRP on an annual basis, ensuring that State Acres for Wildlife Enhancement (SAFE) projects are made available under the Continuous Signup.
-(S&H partnership language?)
+(S&H

 Continue to require mid-contract management where needed to maintain high-value wildlife cover on all new and reenrolled CRP or CCRP acres to ensure wildlife habitat resource concerns continue to be met on all CRP acres.
 (No language removing from current law, in either chamber)